utkarshmttl/whatsapp-ImagePicker/README.md

 # Usage

-Surround your EditText by a MaterialTextField
+Add the following code in your layout.xml

 ```xml
 <com.github.utkarshmttl.whatsappIimagePicker.imagepicker